The earth endures forever! ... Ecclesiastes 1:4

 pretbanner2.jpg

-Today, the common belief among Christians is that Jesus will return in our lifetime, or at least some time in the future.
-I believe this 'futurism' is a "flat earth" mentality, one that seems to be true because it is commonly taught and accepted by the majority of believers.
-Once a belief is inculcated in us, we see everything else through that filter, or belief window.
+So traditions say He will return in our lifetime, or at least some time in the future.
+I believe this is a flat earth mentality, one that feels safe to believe because it has been inculcated in us, and in the majority of believers.
+Once a belief is instilled in us, we filter everything else through that premise or belief window.

 As an example, if you are a futurist, how do you interpret the following Scriptures?